PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 extending the staged terminal aggregate.
 Do not guard broad reconciliation until the full interval is accounted for.
 Commit and push only; do not create or update a pull request.

+## Terminal split/conv bridge evidence characterization checkpoint

+The indexed split/conv/concat bridge owner immediately preceding the terminal Hardswish-SE capture returns one rewrite counter and prunes unused tensors only when that counter is positive.
+Its bounded candidate/idempotence coverage and 24 transactional unsafe-candidate fixtures establish that a zero result leaves ModelIR unchanged.
+The raw return is therefore complete mutation evidence.

+A strict expected-failure structural contract requires the terminal call to assign its unchanged result to `_terminal_split_conv_concat_bridge_stats` while preserving ModelIR and Session LayoutState arguments.
+The late QKV call and Hardswish-SE tensor-count assignment remain the exact neighboring boundaries.
+No reconciliation guard changes.

+At implementation, replace only the discarded expression with the staged assignment and update boundary-aware QKV and architecture tests.
+Validate the complete indexed owner suite and the adjacent QKV, Hardswish-SE, hard-activation, core, pass-efficiency, architecture, and TensorFlow import blocker sequentially.
+Commit and push only; do not create or update a pull request.